 Council for Aid to Education

 (CAE) to administer the CLA to at least a sample of students at every academic unit

 Council for Independent Colleges

 (CIC) to sponsor the

-Collegiate Learning Assessment Consortium, a group of 47 CIC-member institutions that are
+Collegiate Learning Assessment Consortium, a group of 47 CIC-member institutions that

-effort to develop a
+OECD-led effort to develop a

 global higher education outcomes assessment.)